-The most common way to make this recipe is using some entire pods and some beans from tougher pods.
+The most common way to make this recipe is using some entire pods and some beans popped out from tougher pods.

 Broad beans are full of protein, folate, manganese, copper, phosphorous, magnesium, iron, potassium, thiamine, and zinc.
 As well as being high in soluble fibre.

 - Soluble fibre can regulate and improve the digestive system, as well as help to lower cholesterol levels.

 - Manganese and copper support stronger healthier bones.

 - The iron content protects against anemia.

 - Broad beans can also help heart health and lower blood pressure due to their magnesium and potassium content.

 - They boost antioxidant activity within the body thus improving the immune system, though more testing is needed on this.

 - They can be helpful in treating Parkinson’s disease but consult your doctor if you’re taking medication before turning to daily broad beans as they could interfere with the medicine.

 - As with many plant based foods, the high protein, high fibre, low calorie and low fat broad bean can be great for helping in weight loss.

 About this Broad Bean Recipe from Spain – Spanish Cazuela Recipe

 In this part of Andalucia this broad bean dish includes the use of fried almonds.
 (I live in an almond growing region, everybody has almonds in their kitchen!)
 They’re not essential, but they definitely give the cazuela de habas its signature flavour.